 However, you can get the benefits to your cardiovascular system without actually doing a cardio regimen.

 You don’t have to run for miles to work out your heart and lungs, you don’t have to harm your joints and you don’t have to do long workouts each and every day.
-Turbulence training can give you all of the benefits of a cardio workout program – without all of the disadvantages.
+Turbulence training can give you all the benefits of a cardio workout program – without all the disadvantages.